Help for first time buyers

 Help to Buy

 There are three different elements to the government’s Help to Buy scheme – the mortgage guarantee, the equity loan and the ISA.
 With the mortgage guarantee, you need to save at least a 5% deposit and be buying a home costing under £600,000.
 This can be new build or an existing property.
-It’s available to first time buyers and people who already have a mortgage and the scheme is open until the end of 2016.
+It’s available to first time buyers and people who already have a mortgage.

 The equity loan scheme is only for newly built properties that cost up to £600,000.
 Again you need to put down just a 5% deposit but then the government lends you 20% of the house price and you get a mortgage for the remaining 75%.
 There’s nothing to pay on the 20% loan for the first five years.
 Both first time buyers and people who already own a property can apply.

-Shared ownership schemes are run by housing associations for people who have difficult affording a home.
+Shared ownership schemes are run by housing associations for people who have difficulty affording a home.
 You buy a proportion of your home, usually between 25% and 75%, depending on how much you can afford.
 The housing association owns the balance and you pay rent on that share.
 You’ll need a special shared ownership mortgage.
 Over time you can buy more of your home from the housing association.
-You can apply for the shared ownership scheme by contacting the Help to Buy agent in your area.

 Parents helping first time buyers